Partygate: After the Sue Gray update

 Following the release of Sue Gray's update on 31 January 2022, Conservative MP Andrew Mitchell said he no longer supported Johnson.
 Former prime minister Theresa May also questioned Johnson's response to Gray's report, saying that people "had a right to expect their prime minister to have read the rules, to understand the meaning of the rules" and to "set an example".
 She said No. 10 "was not observing the regulations they had imposed on members of the public" and accused Johnson of "either not understanding the rules or believing they did not apply to his team".
 In protest over Johnson's handling of the controversy, Guildford MP Angela Richardson resigned from her position as parliamentary private secretary to Michael Gove, the Secretary of State for Levelling Up, Housing and Communities.

 On 1–2 February, the Conservative MP for Waveney, Peter Aldous, submitted a letter of no confidence.
 Three others—Tobias Ellwood, MP for Bournemouth East and Chair of the Defence Select Committee; Anthony Mangnall, MP for Totnes; and Gary Streeter, MP for South West Devon—submitted letters of no confidence in him.
 By 3 February 2022, ITV News reported that 12 Conservative MPs, 21 MSPs (including Douglas Ross, who is both an MP and MSP), and two peers had called for Johnson's resignation, and BBC News reported that 17 MPs had submitted letters of no confidence.
 Roger Gale and Charles Walker both wanted Johnson to resign.

 On 4 February, Newcastle MP Aaron Bell said he had submitted a letter of no confidence.
 The same day, Nick Gibb, former Minister of State for School Standards, also submitted one.
 Alec Shelbrooke, the MP for Elmet and Rothwell, described Johnson's position as, "indefensible".
-On 6 February, Tory MPs Iain Duncan Smith and Kwasi Kwarteng both called for Johnson to be given more time.
+On 6 February, Conservative MPs Iain Duncan Smith and Kwasi Kwarteng both called for Johnson to be given more time.